lindseygreenhill/Gov1347/polls.md

 ### Predicting the 2020 Election with National and State-by-State Model

-> - Based off of the average of national poll results (for polls taken six weeks from the election) taken from [538](https://projects.fivethirtyeight.com/polls/president-general/national/), Model 1 predicts that Biden will win the election with
+Based off of the average of national poll results (for polls taken six weeks from the election) taken from [538](https://projects.fivethirtyeight.com/polls/president-general/national/), Model 1 predicts that **Biden will win the election with 49.46% of the popular vote** and **Trump will lose the lection with 46.83% of the popular vote**.

-Biden: 50.312

-Trump: 43.396
+Model 2 predicts the election state-by-state.
+See the map below for results.